kirill-konshin/next-redux-wrapper/README.md

 # Configuration

 The `createWrapper` function accepts `makeStore` as its first argument.
-The `makeStore` function should return a new Redux `Store` instance each time it's called.
-No memoization is needed here, it is automatically done inside the wrapper.
+The `makeStore` function should return a new Redux `Store` instance each time it's called, **no memoization is needed here**, it is automatically done inside the wrapper.

 `createWrapper` also optionally accepts a config object as a second parameter: